LaraPage/data-analytics-power-bi-report678/README.md

 ## Milestone 3: Create the data model

+This milestone consists of constructing a full, functional data model.
+It involves the following steps:
+- Building a comprehensive dates table to act as a basis for time intelligence in the data model.
+- Building the star scheme data model, establishing relationships between key tables
+- Creating a measures table of key measures to support analysis inclusing total revenue, orders and quarter-based indicators
+- Creating date and geography hierarchies to allow drill down analysis in visuals

 ## Milestone 4: Set up the report

+This milestone creates the foundaitons of the report including the essential report pages and navigation bar.
+It includes setting up the following pages:
+- Executive summary
+- Customer detail
+- Product detail
+- Stores map

 ## Milestone 5: Build the customer detail page

+This milestone consists of creating a report page that focuses on customer-level analysis.
+The following visuals are created to display this:
+- Card visuals for total distinct customers and revenue per customer
+- A line chart of weekly distinct customers
+- A table showing the top 20 customers by total revenue, showing the revenue per customer and the toal orders for each customer
+- A donut chart showing number of cusotmers by country
+- A bar chart showing number of customers by product caategory
+- A set of three card visuals showing information about the top customer by revenue
+- A date slicer

 ## Milestone 6: Create an executive summary page

+In this milestone a report page for a high-level executive summary is created.
+This is to give an overview of the company's general performance to ensure that c-suite executives can quickly get insights and check outcomes against key targets.
+The following visuals are included:
+- Card visuals for total profit, revenue and orders
+- A graph of revenue against time
+- A donut chart showing orders and revenue by country
+- A bar chart of orders by category
+- KPIs for Quarterly revenue, profit and orders
+- A table of top 10 products

 ## Milestone 7: Create a product detail page

+This milestone consists of creating a product detail page that gives insight to the product team which products are performing well.
+- Card visuals to show which filters are selected
+- Guage visuals to show performance against a quarterly target
+- An area chart showing relative revenue performance over time
+- A table showing the top 10 products for the selected filter
+- A scatter graph of quantity ordered against profit per item

 ## Milestone 8: Create a stores map page

+This milestone consits of creating a map visual that allows the regional managers to easily check the performance of the stores under their control.
+This includes the ability to track quarterly profit and revenue performance agaisnt set goals.
+Also included is the creation of stores tooltip and drilldown pages.

 ## Milestone 9: Cross-filtering and navigation

+In this milestone the cross-filtering and navigation are ajusted to suit this partiuclar report.

 ## Milestone 10: Create metrics for users outside the company using SQL

+In this milestone SQL queries are used to ensure that insights can be shared to a broader audience that may not have direct access to specialised visualisation tools.
+This includes the following:
+- Printing a list of table and column names and exporting them to .csv files
+- Querying the SQL database to answer key analytical questions, saving the queries and answers as .sql and .csv files